mauriciorostagno/Sales-Report-for-Technology-Store/README.md

 - **Geographical Trends:** Sentiment clusters near major airport hubs highlight the impact of operational efficiency and issues with specific locations.

+## Conclusion and Future Improvements
+The dashboard supports airlines in understanding and addressing customer concerns by visualizing sentiment trends.

+Future improvements could include:

+Incorporating additional data sources, such as customer reviews and ratings, for a more comprehensive sentiment analysis.

+Adding advanced NLP techniques, like topic modeling, to better understand underlying themes.

+Enhancing the dashboard with predictive analytics to forecast future sentiment trends.

+The interactive nature of the dashboard ensures accessibility and usability for stakeholders, making it a practical tool for improving customer satisfaction in the aviation industry.